 The Writing Center is a free, peer-to-peer tutoring service available to all of DSU's students.
 The center offers general, online, off-site, and departmental tutoring and focuses on helping students become stronger writers.
 The Writing Center is not a proofreading service, but it does provide feedback on a wide range of writing concerns, including grammar and usage.
 The primary concern of the Writing Center, however, is to teach students how to address their own writing concerns, not necessarily correct all of a student’s mistakes.
 Most importantly, however, the Writing Center recognizes that it's most successful when working in tandem with DSU's faculty.
 The resources below have been developed to allow faculty to collaborate with the Writing Center to ensure student success.

-DSU faculty now have the ability to refer students to the Writing Center directly through Starfish, which allows the Writing Center to contact the student directly to make an appointment.
-Once the Writing Center has worked with the student, faculty will receive an email notification along with notes from the student’s consultation.
+DSU faculty now have the ability to refer students to the Writing Center directly through Starfish, which allows the Writing Center to contact students directly to make appointments.
+Once the Writing Center has worked with the student, faculty will receive an email notification along with notes from the student's consultation.
 For instructions on how to create referrals, click here.

 The Writing Center always welcomes the opportunity to visit classrooms to familiarize students with the center's services and staff.
 Most presentations last only 5-10 minutes and provide students with a general overview of our services, resources, and policies.
 We believe that these brief presentations greatly increase our accessibility to students and help students feel more comfortable when visiting the Writing Center.
 To schedule a classroom visit, please contact the Writing Center directly.